 This horizontal timeline template is ideal for most PowerPoint presentations.
 If your company’s PowerPoint presentation style includes some built-in branding, such as a logo or other material on each page, simply remove the bar at the bottom for a perfect fit.

-While this project timeline template might be a bit tall even if you change your slide orientation, it’s easy to envision how a timeline design like this might help your information stand out.
+While this vertical timeline template might be a bit tall even if you change your slide orientation, it’s easy to envision how a timeline design like this might help your information stand out.

 Going against the grain is often helpful, as it breaks people’s expectations and could make your information more memorable.